Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 No annotations are provided, so the description carries the full burden.
-It discloses the return values (score, conflict count, etc.), which is useful behavioral context.
-However, it doesn't mention potential side effects, performance implications, or error conditions, leaving some behavioral traits unspecified.
+It discloses what the tool returns (score, conflict count, stale count, status distribution), which is helpful behavioral information.
+However, it doesn't mention potential side effects, performance characteristics, or error conditions that might be relevant for a health check operation.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.